 For example, here are the first four lines of a modified

 <Server debug="0" shutdown="SHUTDOWN" port="8020"> <Service name="Tomcat-Standalone"> <Connector className="org.apache.coyote.tomcat4.CoyoteConnector" port="8099" minProcessors="5" maxProcessors="75" enableLookups="true" redirectPort="8443" acceptCount="10" debug="0" connectionTimeout="20000" useURIValidationHack="false"/> ...

 To access Confluence in this configuration, point your web browser to

 If this is the URL your users will use to access Confluence, update your Base URL to point to the new URL.

 - You should also ensure at this point that if you are using a firewall, it is configured to allow http/https traffic over the port you have chosen.

-  The JIRA distribution runs on port 8080 by default.
-If you're looking to change the port of the JIRA distribution, see Changing JIRA Standalone's port.
+The Jira distribution runs on port 8080 by default.
+If you're looking to change the port of your Jira application's distribution, see Changing JIRA application TCP ports.

 You will need to restart Confluence after editing